YwThammatron/HotelReservation-Application/readme.md

 - Enable and disable button by clicking step to prevent payment and lacking data

 Project Clone Guides
-Frontend Terminal
+- Open other Terminal and run cd to path of entire project
+- Run pip install -r requirements.txt for installing libraries and dependencies
+- Run python main.py (backend)
 - Open Terminal and run cd to path of entire project
-- Run python main.py

-Backend Terminal
-- Open Terminal and run cd to path of entire project
-- Run pip install -r requirements.txt for installing libraries and dependencies
-- Run python main.py
+- Run python main.py (frontend)